camya/filament-title-with-slug/README.md

 # TitleWithSlugInput - Easy Permalink Slugs for the FilamentPHP Form Builder (PHP / Laravel / Livewire)

-This [FilamentPHP](https://filamentphp.com/) Form Builder package adds a form component to easily add and edit titles with slugs.
+This package for [FilamentPHP](https://filamentphp.com/) (https://filamentphp.com/) adds the form component `TitleWithSlugInput` which allows to edit titles and slugs easily.

 It is inspired by the **classic WordPress title & slug** implementation.